tomwhartung/always_learning_python/1-static_image_gallery/README.md

 For information about how to use startproject, startapp, etc. see the ../0-hello_world/startproject subdirectory.

+## static_image_gallery - on hold for now

+So, actually rebuilding groja.com from scratch turned out to be an enlightening and fun exercise.

+Using an enhanced version of html5boilerplate from initializr.com, I actually managed to make groja.com a pretty nice marketing site (which still needs a lot of work).

+Since groja.com contains a gallery, that has pretty much makes this exercise unnecessary, so this is on hold for now.

+"For now...."

 ## static_image_gallery - goals

 Keep in mind that the main goal is get a django site running on my server, no matter how simplistic, asap.